LunarSerenade/serenade-gif/README.md

 **[Download the latest version](https://github.com/LunarSerenade/serenade-gif/releases/latest)**

 Windows 10 / 11, 64-bit.
-One file, no installer — download
+One file, no installer.
+Dwnload
 `Serenade GIF.exe` from the release and run it.

 ---